 Stay tuned for our round-up of our travels through Colombia, Argentina, Uruguay and Chile.

 If you’re interested in starting a travel blog, or learning more about how travel bloggers earn money, and receive “free” travel, check out our Travel Blogging section.
-Or, if you want to start a travel blog, check out this article for a step-by-step guide.
+Or, if you want to learn how to start a travel blog, check out this article for a step-by-step guide.
 Plus, you’ll get our travel blogging eBook for free!

 - There are three main ways to get from Bariloche to Buenos Aires – by rental car, by bus or by flight (which costs around $300, plus a $50 taxi ride in from the BA airport).
 The bus takes 26 hours and although our experience wasn’t great, it can be a different bus each day.
 Ticket prices vary.
 Ours were 1,670 pesos ($105) each, but because we paid for them in cash at the bus station, we received 500 pesos off each ticket, making it 1,170 pesos ($73) per ticket.

 - Uber is widely used in Buenos Aires, and if you’re out at night, we suggest you take a taxi or an Uber.

 - An Uber ride from the Retiro area to the airport costs around 435 pesos ($27).

 - In the Recoleta / Retiro / Centro area, make sure to eat at Delhi Mahal, El Sanjuanino and Camping Bar.

 - We stayed at Serena Hotel and Argenta Tower Hotel and can recommend both for their quality of rooms, great service and excellent location.

 Like it?
 Pin it! 🙂

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!